amacati/SoulsGym/README.md

 > **Warning:** Please follow the setup description in our [official docs](https://soulsgym.readthedocs.io/en/latest/index.html) for the correct key settings, ban prevention, loss of game saves etc.

 ## Installation
 To install soulsgym, use `pip install soulsgym`.
-We support Python 3.9 and higher on Windows only.
-SoulsGym requires a running instance of Dark Souls III (see [requirements](#requirements)).
+At this time, we only support Windows.
+SoulsGym requires a running instance of Dark Souls III (see [requirements](#requirements)) and relies on the win32api.
 It is therefore not available on other operating systems.

 ## API
 SoulsGym's environments follow the `gym` API as closely as possible.
 Since our environments are based on Dark Souls III we are, however, not able to provide reproducible results by setting the RNG seeds.